Alan Foley's Academy of Dance with Rebekka Simon

 The Company has worked in partnership with WCAC for over 15 years, developing programmes for children which offer continuous academic development and engagement with professional dancers.
 Annual performances, featuring professional dancers in The Everyman in Cork are an integral part of the programme.

-Suitable dance wear will be needed and Academy uniforms can be purchased directly from Miss Ciara or at Molloy’s, Castle Street, Cork and Moderne Dance, Cornmarket Street Shopping Centre, Cork, although these are not essential for new enrolments.
+Suitable dance wear will be needed and Academy uniforms can be purchased directly at Molloy’s, Castle Street, Cork and Moderne Dance, Cornmarket Street Shopping Centre, Cork, although these are not essential for new enrolments.

 Junior Ballet is the perfect stepping stone into the world of dance.
 Each week through a different story the class will bring ballet basics to life.
 Participants will enjoy walking on their toes around a magic castle, catching butterflies in an enchanted garden, pointing their feet at a snapping crocodile and jumping in icy puddles.
 This session places emphasis on creativity, musicality and enjoying the learning process.